CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 ##### EXERCISE 8.c

-Get the number of reservations for each customer id and include the customer details.
+Get the number of reservations for each room id and include the details for the room details.

+##### EXERCISE 8.c.b (STRETCH GOAL)

+Adapt the previous query to include the details for the type of room

 ##### EXERCISE 8.d

-**User Story:** As a staff member, I want to check the reservations for each room, and
+**User Story:** As a staff member, I want to check the number reservations for each customer, including their own details, so that we check who are our best customers.

-**User Case:**
+**Use Case:** Get the list of reservations for a given customer, including the details for both the reservation and the customer.

-**User Acceptance Test:**
+**User Acceptance Test:** Get

 ### LESSON 9: HAVING YOUR TABLE AND EATING IT